MicrosoftDocs/memdocs/sccm/core/servers/manage/reference-for-maintenance-tasks.md

 -   **Primary site**: Enabled
 -   Secondary site: Not available

 **Delete Aged Replication Summary Data**: Use this task to delete aged replication summary data from the site database when it hasn't been updated for a specified time.
-For more information, see the [How to monitor database replication links and replication status](../../../core/servers/manage/monitor-hierarchy-and-replication-infrastructure.md#BKMK_MonitorRepLinksAndStatuss) section in the [Monitor hierarchy and replication infrastructure in System Center Configuration Manager](../../../core/servers/manage/monitor-hierarchy-and-replication-infrastructure.md) topic.
+For more information, see [Monitor database replication](/sccm/core/servers/manage/monitor-replication).

 -   **Central administration site**: Enabled
 -   **Primary site**: Enabled